 This concludes the Memory Viewer

 The prefetch viewer displays the .exe files that we have last executed on the system.
 To start with open OS Forensic and click on prefetch viewer.

-WE can browse the drive from the dropdown to check the .exe file that have executed on a particular drive.
-We can click on any particular drive and can see the details of the exe along with mapped files under mapped file tab.
+We can browse the drive from the drop down to check the .exe file that has executed on a particular drive.
+We can click on any particular drive and can see the details of the exe along with mapped files under the mapped file tab.